joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Linear Loft Tool
-   Replaced by VaseLoft with common flexipath control Gives greater control over the sahpe of turned objects.
+   Replaced by VaseLoft with common flexipath control Gives greater control over the shape of turned objects.

+Added Shaped Brick Wall Tool
+   Allows the user to draw an outline using the common flexipath tool and creates a brick wall

 V1.0.0
 ===========